National Agricultural Policy Center: Publications

 The major publications of the NAPC are the two Periodical Reports that it produces.
 One of which, Syrian Agricultural Trade (SAT) is published annually, the other of which, The State of Food and Agriculture in Syria (SOFAS) is biannual.
-These are substantial studies which give a regular overview of the situation of agriculture and agricultural trade in Syria.
+These are studies which give a regular overview of the situation of agriculture and agricultural trade in Syria.

-In addition to these publications the NAPC regularly produces Policy Studies, Working Papers, and Policy Notes on a wide range of different issues.
+In addition to these publications the NAPC regularly produces Policy Studies, Working Papers, and Policy Notes on a range of different issues.
 Furthermore, the NAPC makes available the proceedings of various seminars and workshops.
 All of the publications are made available through the NAPC website.

 Syrian Agricultural Database (SADB)

 Is a fully disaggregated and detailed database for Syrian Agriculture based on FAOSTAT format.
-The database is fully browseable and searchable through the NAPC website and is made available to the general public.
+The database is browseable and searchable through the NAPC website and is made available to the general public.
 It includes data on areas such as trade, national economic data, census, inputs and outputs, production, natural resources, fertilizers, machinery.
 The SADB has been available since 2003 and is updated each year to reflect the most recent data available.